Skip to content

 Alternatively you can provide your own list of peers.

-6. (Optional) Fast sync state
+6. Fast sync state

 State sync quickly bootstraps your node by trusting a recent block header (light client verification) and downloading a snapshot of the application state at that height, instead of replaying all historical blocks.